gramineproject/gramine/Documentation/devel/coding-style.rst

    #.
 Matching :file:`.h` header for :file:`.c` files.
    #.
 Standard library headers.
    #.
-Non-standard headers not included in Graphene's repository (e.g. from
+Non-standard headers not included in Gramine's repository (e.g. from
       external dependencies, like :file:`curl.h`).
    #.
-Graphene's headers.
+Gramine's headers.

 #.
 Assignments may be aligned when assigning some structurized data (e.g. struct
    members).
 Example::